It’s hard to believe that this tutorial on how to make clustered earrings is still very much in the beginners section of easy homemade jewelry.

 - Jewelry Wire cutters, pliers and round nosed pliers

-- Open the jump rings and set them aside, then thread each bead on to a head pin.
+Step1 Open the jump rings and set them aside, then thread each bead onto a head pin.

-- If the hole in the bead is two large for the head pin you will need to use a bead cap or a small bead to stop it falling off.
+If the hole in the bead is two large for the head pin you will need to use a bead cap or a small bead to stop it from falling off.

-- Make a loop at the top of the bead by bending the head pin over into a right angle.
-Now hold the very end of the head pin with the round nosed pliers and twist the head pin up and back over upon its self to make a loop. (see process for hanging drops and beads on head pins).
+Step3 Make a loop at the top of the bead by bending the head pin over into a right angle.
+Now hold the very end of the head pin with the round-nosed pliers and twist the head pin-up and back over upon its self to make a loop. (see the process for hanging drops and beads on head pins).

-If you enjoy making the clustered earrings you may want to match it with the necklace so don’t forget to check out how to make a clustered necklace.
+If you enjoy making the clustered earrings you may want to match them with the necklace so don’t forget to check that out below.